Voice Assistants & Smart Displays

 Apple TV 4K

-• Encrypted HomeKit data and private Siri processing
+• Ensures encrypted HomeKit data and on-device Siri processing for complete user privacy

 Roku Ultra

-• Roku collects data for ad-targeting unless disabled
+• Collects usage data for targeted advertising unless manually disabled in settings

 FeatureApple TV 4K (3rd Gen)Roku Ultra (2023 Model)